ricklyon/np_struct/README.md

   a: ['data1' 'data2']
 ```

-Arrays can be written to disk uses the normal numpy methods if the coordinates are not needed, or, to keep the coords,
+Real or complex-valued arrays can be written to disk uses the normal numpy methods if the coordinates are not needed,
-use `ldarray.save()` and `load()`.
-Array is stored as a structured array in the usual `.npy` binary format.
+or, to keep the coords, use `ldarray.save()` and `load()`.
+Array is stored as a structured array in the usual
+`.npy` binary format.
 ```python
 ld.save("ld_file.npy")
 ldarray.load("ld_file.npy")